dcm4che/dcm4chee-arc-cs/docs/networking/config/attributeFilter.rst

     "
     .. _dcmAttributeUpdatePolicy:

     :ref:`Attribute Update Policy <dcmAttributeUpdatePolicy>`",string,"Specifies update policy for extracted attributes into the DB on Series, Study & Patient level on receive of further instance of the entity.
 PRESERVE (= nullify attributes in the new dataset which are not present in the original dataset), SUPPLEMENT (= attributes not present in original dataset will be supplemented), REPLACE (= original dataset is completely replaced), MERGE (= attribute values will be written from new dataset), OVERWRITE (= attribute values if null in new dataset, will be nullified in original dataset).
-If absent, PRESERVE will be applied Enumerated values: PRESERVE, SUPPLEMENT, MERGE, OVERWRITE or REPLACE.
+If absent, PRESERVE will be applied

+    Enumerated values:

+    PRESERVE

+    SUPPLEMENT

+    MERGE

+    OVERWRITE

+    REPLACE

     (dcmAttributeUpdatePolicy)"